mattkimber/timberwolfs_road_vehicles/grf_readme/readme.txt

 My thanks to all the people on the OpenTTD forums,
-IRC channel and Discord who offered suggestions, help and advice while I was creating the set, and also to my YouTube subscribers and commenters for encouraging me to post development videos.
+IRC channel and Discord who offered suggestions, help and advice while I was creating the set, and also to my YouTube subscribers and commenters.